Last fall I had the pleasure of attending the AWAI 2016 Bootcamp in southern Florida.

 What’s not to like about a meet-up of 450 writers in an ocean-side town that has October temperatures reaching almost 90 degrees?

 The opening keynote speaker Alexander Green provided many inspiring tips on writing.

-If you haven’t heard of him by now, Green is an accomplished financial copywriter and author of four best-selling books.
+If you’ve never heard of him, Green is a financial copywriter and author of four best-selling books.

-This post contains a quick recap of the highlights of Green’s talk.
+This post contains a quick recap of Green’s talk.
 You can watch his entire keynote here, starting at 5:10.

 The 3 keys to good writing